aaacrophobia/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 directly in the verified track for these courses, and can earn a certificate when you pass the courses with the required grade.

-.. note:: In some programs, courses offer multiple sessions and the ability to change between sessions.
+.. note:: In some programs, courses offer multiple sessions to select from, and the ability to change between sessions.
 For these courses, on the **Courses** and **Programs** pages of your dashboard, after you enroll in the course, you have options to select a session, change to a different session, or leave a session.
 You must select a session before you can access the course.